BlackbirdConsulting/blackbird-new-wp-project/README.md

     blackbird@computer:~/htdocs$ rm -rf tempbbwordpress.git
     #remove temporary repository

-**Finally, create a new project directory on your development machine and clone the new repository into it:**
+**Create a new project directory on your development machine and clone the new repository into it:**

     blackbird@computer:~/htdocs$ mkdir newprojectdirectory
     # Create a new directory for your project